 The term of these offices is for two years.
 Regions 1, 3 and 5 are elected in even numbered years and Regions 2 and 4 are elected in odd numbered years.

 Resignations shall be made by written statement and submitted to the Board of Directors.
 In the case of any vacancy, the Board of Directors shall make an interim appointment to serve the balance of the term.

 SECTION 1 – MEMBERSHIP

-The voting members of the Board of Directors shall consist of the President, President-elect, Vice President, Secretary, Treasurer, and one representative elected from each of five regions.
-The immediate Past President, regional alternates, and committee chairs shall serve as nonvoting advisory members of the Board.
+The voting members of the Board of Directors shall consist of the President, President-elect, Vice President, Past President, Secretary, Treasurer, and one representative elected from each of five regions.
+The regional alternates, and committee chairs shall serve as nonvoting advisory members of the Board.

 SECTION 2 – DUTIES

 It shall be the duty of the Board of Directors to carry out the general policies and Strategic Plan of the Association in a manner consistent with the mission of the Association and the directions of the active membership as expressed at the annual and special meetings.
 The Board of Directors shall foster open and ongoing communication with the membership and shall keep the membership informed of its actions.